erolneuhauss/workstation/README.md

-# Make My Debian Based Linux Workstation...
+# Make My Debian Based Linux Workstation…
-...somewhat comprehensible for my future self.
+…somewhat comprehensible for my future self.

 Having a consistent and comprehensible workstation is essential.
 This document should help me to reproduce my working environment on another